 Admissions decisions for those who apply for fall admission are generally available in March.
 Admissions decisions for those who apply for spring admission are generally available in November.
+Decisions for our MPA-ESP and MPA-EPM programs are available on a rolling basis in late winter/early spring.
 An email will be sent notifying you that your decision is available on the online application site.
 Your online acceptance letter may be used for any official purpose necessary.
-We cannot give notifications by telephone.
+We cannot provide notifications by telephone.

 To ensure prompt notification, an applicant should keep the admissions office informed of any changes to his or her e-mail address, mailing address, or telephone number during the notification period.

 To accept or decline your admission offer, please respond to your SIPA offer of admission through SIPA's application system.
-If you plan to enroll, we require you to submit the Statement of Intent form and a non-refundable $2,000 USD deposit by the deadline date.
+If you plan to enroll, we require you to submit the Enrollment Response form and a non-refundable $2,000 USD deposit by the deadline date.

 We cannot guarantee you a space in the incoming class if you do not respond by the enrollment date indicated in your admission letter.

-An applicant accepted into the School of International and Public Affairs is required to submit a $2,000 USD deposit to the university by the deadline stated in the acceptance letter.
-The deposit is credited toward the student's tuition upon matriculation and is nonrefundable.
-Under no circumstances can the acceptance deposit be waived.
+An applicant accepted into the School of International and Public Affairs is required to submit a non-refundable $2,000 USD deposit to the University by the deadline stated in the acceptance letter.
+The deposit is credited toward the student's tuition upon matriculation.
+The acceptance deposit cannot be waived.
 Students who fail to remit their deposit by the deadline forfeit their place in the entering class.
-Students who make deposits but do not enroll on the agreed date lose their deposits.
+Students who make deposits but do not enroll on the agreed date will lose their deposits.